Learning To Learn [Efficient Learning]: The Lies

 We might be passionate about something as a pure leisure activity.
 But when it turns into work instead of being fun, it becomes a chore.

-🗝 What better is to turn our intention from following our passion into learning a valuable skill and getting better at it by working hard.
+🗝 What better is turning our intention from following our passion into learning a valuable skill and getting better by working hard.

-What we need is a little bit of interest in a topic/skill, and then having creativity, control, and impact.
+We need a little bit of interest in a topic/skill and then have creativity, control, and impact.

-🗝 Doing self-improvement at something and get recognized by other people because of their skill are actually what makes people enjoy their career.
+🗝 Doing self-improvement at something and getting recognized by other people because of their skill is what makes people enjoy their careers.

 You Can Avoid Risk